Read Smith’s plans for the fall 2021 semester.

 In the fall of 2016, President Kathleen McCartney announced the creation of a new competitive funding opportunity—the Innovation Challenge—to support projects that strengthen our community and beyond.
 The theme for the inaugural challenge was Advancing Inclusion, Diversity and Equity.

-For 2018–19, grants will again be offered to fund innovative projects that promote inclusion and strengthen our community.
+For 2019–20, grants will again be offered to fund innovative projects that promote inclusion and strengthen our community.
 Proposals are invited from students, staff and faculty, individually or in groups.
 Proposals were due Monday, November 18, and will be reviewed by a working group representing the president’s cabinet, students, staff and faculty.

 - Projects should demonstrate innovative approaches to teaching, research and activism related to inclusion and anti-racism efforts.